Breakfast at Tiffany's (film): Controversy

 Since the 1990s, Rooney's portrayal of I. Y. Yunioshi, which featured makeup and a prosthetic mouthpiece, has been labelled as a caricature of a Japanese man.
 In the Bruce Lee biopic Dragon: The Bruce Lee Story (1993), Breakfast at Tiffany's is used as an illustration of Hollywood's racist depiction of East Asians: it is claimed that Lee and his future wife, Linda Lee Cadwell, walked out of a screening of the film upon viewing Rooney's performance.

-Promotional materials released by Paramount for the film between October and December 1960 did not reveal Rooney to play Yunioshi, with press releases stating that an upcoming Japanese comedian named "Ohayo Arigatou" ("hello" and "thank you" in Japanese) would play the character.
+Promotional materials released by Paramount for the film between October and December 1960 did not reveal Rooney to play Yunioshi, with press releases stating that an upcoming Japanese comedian named "Ohayo Arigatou" ("good morning" and "thank you" in Japanese) would play the character.
 Other press releases featured false quotes, written in phonetically broken English, attributed to the fake comedian.
 Rooney eventually revealed his involvement in Breakfast at Tiffany's in a statement while wearing the makeup and prosthetic mouthpiece seen in the film.

 Mickey Rooney wore makeup and a prosthetic mouthpiece to portray a Japanese character.

 Shepherd later said that he wanted to recast the role, "not because he [Rooney] didn't play the part well" but to have a Japanese actor play Mr. Yunioshi instead, though Edwards overruled him.
 Shepherd later apologized for Rooney's casting and performance, saying, "If we could just change Mickey, I'd be thrilled with the [film]."
 Although Axelrod expanded the role of Yunioshi in the screenplay compared to the novella, Edwards sought to use the character for comic relief and hired Rooney, his old roommate.
 Axelrod clashed with Edwards regarding the placement of Yunioshi in the film and convinced Hepburn to reshoot scenes for free in the hope that scenes featuring Yunioshi could be edited out, but was overruled by Edwards.
 Edwards later stated he "would give anything to recast [Rooney]" and he "wished [he] had never done it" but stressed it was not something he could "undo".

 In a 2008 interview, Rooney said he was "heartbroken" regarding the criticism, saying, "Edwards wanted me to [portray] the character because he was a comedy director.
 We had fun doing it.
 Never [since] we made it [has] there been [any] complaints.
 Every place I've gone in the world people say [I] was so funny."
 Rooney later said that he would not have taken the role if he thought it was offensive.

 The film continues to draw criticism for the character, with film historian Robert Osborne calling it "such a racial slur.
 I blame Edwards.
 The caricature was totally embarrassing".
 In 2011, a group of Asian-American viewers opposed a screening held by SyFy and the Brooklyn Bridge Park Corporation to commemorate the film because of the character.